shmatt/assistants-vector-store-sync/README.md

 # Assistants Vector Store Sync

-A GitHub action to sync files from your repository to an OpenAI Assistants v2 Vector Store
+A GitHub action to sync files from your repository to an [OpenAI Assistants v2 Vector Store](https://platform.openai.com/docs/assistants/tools/file-search/vector-stores).

 Perfect for turning a static website, Obsidian vault, or a project's source code into a knowledge base for a ChatGPT assistant.